yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/with-tyk-self-managed-as-provider.md

 ## Prerequisites

 - A Tyk Self-Managed [installation]({{< ref "tyk-self-managed/install" >}})
-- The Enterprise portal installed
+- The Enterprise portal installed.
 - A login for the portal admin app

 ## Connect to a provider (Tyk Self-Managed)